Why is My Dog’s Poop Black? 7 Vet Reviewed Causes & Solutions

 2. Eating Bloody Food

-If your dog is passing black poop, there’s a chance it’s not his blood that is making it black.
+If your dog is passing black poop, there’s a chance it’s not their blood that is making it black.
 Dogs who eat raw meat or attack live animals might swallow some blood that turns their poop dark.
-This is a good scenario, because it means that your dog isn’t bleeding internally, but it probably means your dog’s food is a bit too raw.
+This is a good scenario because it means that your dog isn’t bleeding internally, but there are also concerns with feeding raw food to your pet.

 Treatment